MOLM: Mixture of LoRA Markers: Background

-Watermarking can be categorized into \textit{model watermarking}, which embeds signals directly into generative models, and \textit{data watermarking}, which modifies input data \citep{wang2023security}.
-Model watermarking methods fall into three main families: \textbf{Encoder-decoder methods}: These introduce an injector (encoder) to embed messages and a decoder to recover them.
-Hidden \citep{hidden} first proposed embedding watermarks as adversarial perturbations, where an encoder perturbs images to encode a secret and a decoder extracts it without the original.
-For GANs, Yu et al. \citep{yu2021artificial} embedded artificial fingerprints into training data, while Fei et al. \citep{fei2022supervised} trained GANs with a fixed decoder and auxiliary watermark loss to enforce ownership.
-Zeng et al. \citep{zeng2023securing} replaced the decoder with a detector, adversarially training the injector–detector pair. \textbf{Backdoor-based methods}: Inspired by backdoor attacks, these embed a trigger that activates watermark generation.
-Zhao et al. \citep{zhao2023recipe} bound a token to a watermark image via DreamBooth fine-tuning \citep{ruiz2023dreamboothfinetuningtexttoimage}.
-Liu et al. \citep{liu2023watermarking} proposed naiveWM, linking a trigger word directly to a watermark, and fixedWM, requiring a fixed prompt position for stealth.
-SleeperMark \citep{wang2024sleepermark} injects latent-level watermarks via UNet fine-tuning with triggered prompts. \textbf{Generation-process methods}: These modify the diffusion process itself, embedding watermarks into latent trajectories or model components.
-Tree-Ring \citep{wen2023tree} inserts concentric patterns in Fourier latents, while Robin \citep{huang2025robin} jointly optimizes patterns with text conditioning.
-Gaussian Shading \citep{yang2024gaussian} maps watermark bits into latents without training, with extraction via DDIM inversion.
-Xiong et al. \citep{xiong2023flexible} fused binary matrices into decoder layers, while \citet{rezaei2024lawa} and \citet{meng2024latent} progressively embedded across latent layers. \citet{peng2023protecting} proposed WDP, where a parallel diffusion trajectory yields verifiable watermarked samples.
-Stable Signature \citep{fernandez2023stable} fine-tuned the LDM decoder with an extractor to enforce multi-bit signatures.
-WOUAF \citep{kim2024wouaf} modulated decoder weights via affine transformations of watermark messages with a joint decoder.
-AQuaLoRA \citep{feng2024aqualora} embedded watermarks into UNet LoRA modules through a two-stage process: pretraining a latent watermark with encoder–decoder, then fine-tuning with a prior-preserving loss.
+Watermarking can be categorized into \textit{model-specific watermarking}, which embeds signals directly via generative models, and \textit{data-specific watermarking}, which modifies input data~\citep{wang2023security}.
+Model-specific watermarking methods fall into three main types: \textbf{Encoder-decoder methods}: These introduce an injector (encoder) to embed messages and a decoder to recover them.
+Hidden~\citep{hidden} first proposed embedding watermarks as adversarial perturbations, where an encoder perturbs images to encode a secret and a decoder extracts it without the original.
+For GANs,~\citep{yu2021artificial} embedded artificial fingerprints into training data, while~\citep{fei2022supervised} trained GANs with a fixed decoder and auxiliary watermark loss to enforce ownership.~\citep{zeng2023securing} replaced the decoder with a detector, adversarially training the injector–detector pair. \textbf{Backdoor-based methods}: Inspired by backdoor attacks, these embed a trigger that activates watermark generation.~\citep{zhao2023recipe} bound a token to a watermark image via DreamBooth fine-tuning~\citep{ruiz2023dreamboothfinetuningtexttoimage}.~\citep{liu2023watermarking} proposed naiveWM, linking a trigger word directly to a watermark, and fixedWM, requiring a fixed prompt position for stealth.
+SleeperMark~\citep{wang2024sleepermark} injects latent-level watermarks via UNet fine-tuning with triggered prompts. \textbf{Generation-process methods}: These modify the diffusion process itself, embedding watermarks into latent trajectories or model components.
+Tree-Ring~\citep{wen2023tree} inserts concentric patterns in Fourier latents, while ROBIN~\citep{huang2025robin} jointly optimizes patterns with text conditioning.
+Gaussian Shading ~\citep{yang2024gaussian} maps watermark bits into latents without training, with extraction via DDIM inversion.~\citep{xiong2023flexible} fused binary matrices into decoder layers, while~\citet{rezaei2024lawa} and ~\citet{meng2024latent} progressively embedded across latent layers.~\citet{peng2023protecting} proposed WDP, where a parallel diffusion trajectory yields verifiable watermarked samples.
+Stable Signature~\citep{fernandez2023stable} fine-tuned the LDM decoder with an extractor to enforce multi-bit signatures.
+WOUAF~\citep{kim2024wouaf} modulated decoder weights via affine transformations of watermark messages with a joint decoder.
+AquaLoRA~\citep{feng2024aqualora} embedded watermarks into UNet LoRA modules by pretraining a latent watermark with encoder–decoder and fine-tuning with a prior-preserving loss.